OpenSats/website/docs/projects/statistical_attack_reduction.md

 4) Adaptation of [tsqsim](https://github.com/mj-xmr/tsqsim) time series forecast analyzer software for performance evaluation of alternative decoy selection algorithms.
 The real spend age distribution is a constantly moving target.

+Re: 1. mj-xmr has already prepared [the 1st report in November](https://github.com/MAGICGrants/Monero-Fund/issues/21#issuecomment-1315367147), containing a pre-research of the MyMonero fee fingerprinting, alongside other changes.